GULibrarySandbox/research-train/README.md

 The nav follows these rules:

 - **Individual listing:** To list a page in the nav individually, add `nav_order` to the front matter of a content page. e.g. `nav_order: 1`.
 Do *not* include `section_id` or `section` in the front matter.
 - **Section dropdown:** To create a "section" drop down, on the first content page of the section, add `nav_order` and `section_id` to the front matter.
-The value of `section_id` will be displayed as the label for the section drop down. e.g. `section_id: Workshop Prep`.
+The value of `section_id` will be displayed as the label for the section drop down. e.g. `section Workshop Prep`.
 The page's title will be listed as the first item in the section dropdown.
 - **Section pages:** To add additional pages to the section dropdown, add `section` and `nav_order` to the front matter of a markdown file.
 The value of `section` must match a `section_id` set up on another markdown file.
 The page's title will appear under the corresponding section dropdown.
 The pages in the section will sort according to `nav_order` within the section--however, the page that sets up the section (with `section_id`) will always be listed first.

 Note: